joergkrause/The-Dashboard/README.md

 The individual services (DashboardService, TileService, etc.) are organized into their own projects within the solution.

 For more detailed information, please visit the project page.

+# Further Reading

+The purpose of the event store in this architecture is multifold:

+* Single Source of Truth: All changes to the application state are stored as a series of events.
+This makes it the authoritative source of what has happened in your system.
+Each event is a fact that has happened at a particular time and cannot be changed or deleted.
+This gives you a strong audit log out-of-the-box.
+* Event Sourcing: Your application state at any point in time can be derived by replaying the events from the event store.
+This is in contrast to traditional CRUD-based systems, where you overwrite the state and don't keep the history of changes.
+* Temporal Queries: Because each event has a timestamp, you can query how the system looked at any point in time.
+This can be useful for debugging or understanding user behavior.

+The data flow in such a system would look something like this:

+1. A user interacts with your Blazor server app, causing it to dispatch a command (for example, "AddItem").
+2. The command is handled by the command handler, which generates an event (for example, "ItemAdded") and stores it in the event store.
+The same event is then published to the message bus.
+3. Microservices subscribed to the "ItemAdded" event receive it from the message bus.
+Each service may update its own read model (stored in its own database) based on the event.
+For example, an inventory service might decrement the quantity of the added item, while an analytics service might increment a counter of total items added.
+4. When a user queries data (for example, to view a list of items), the query is handled by the appropriate microservice, which serves the data from its read model.

+As you've probably noted, the same event might be stored in multiple places (once in the event store, and again in each service's read model), which might seem redundant.
+However, this is a trade-off that's made in order to decouple the services from each other and allow each to optimize its own data storage for the queries it needs to serve.

+It's also worth noting that in this architecture, the event store and the read models serve different purposes: the event store is the source of truth for what has happened, while the read models are optimized for querying the current state of the system.